 -Vision screenings for over 30,000 prekindergarten children

--Eye exams and free or low-cost glasses for 2,000+ adults in need
+-Screenings, eye exams and low-cost glasses for a total of nearly 2,000 adults in need

 -Public education messages and advocacy for vision issues

 SIGHT SAVING PROGRAMS

 Star Pupils™ performs vision screenings for three, four and five year old children in lottery-funded prekindergarten classes, at childcare centers and other preschools statewide.
-We conduct an on-site three-part screening which includes observation of the child, a distance visual acuity test and a stereopsis test to ensure the child’s two eyes are working together.
+We conduct an on-site screening that includes observation of the child and either a distance visual acuity test or testing with a computer-aided photoscreener.
 Star Pupils focuses on helping prekindergarten children have the best vision possible to increase their chances of success in school and to maintain good vision for a lifetime.
-About six percent of the children fail the screening each year and are referred to an eye doctor for further evaluation.
+About seven percent of the children fail the screening each year and are referred to an eye doctor for further evaluation.
 Star Pupils also offers replacement eyeglasses for qualifying children with a current prescription.

 Vision Outreach™ provides quality, comprehensive eye exams free of charge to indigent, low-income and uninsured adults.
 All participants are given access to low-cost prescription glasses.
-In addition, we educate those at risk of developing eye disease and refer people for follow up care if we find conditions such as cataract, glaucoma, wet macular degeneration, diabetic retinopathy and others.
-This year we have begun a glaucoma treatment program to provide care for those without access to medications or ongoing care.
+In addition, we educate those at risk of developing eye disease and refer people for follow up care if we find conditions such as cataract, glaucoma, macular degeneration, and diabetic retinopathy.

 Georgia Retinal Imaging Project (GRIP) utilizes portable retinal imaging technology to provide a free, community-based screening program for people at high risk for diabetic retinopathy and glaucoma.
-After the photo is reviewed by a glaucoma specialist, referrals for treatment are made or we provide treatment in our clinic.
+Retinal photos are reviewed by a glaucoma specialist and referrals for treatment are made when needed.